 Settings tour

-• Agent — the companion's profile: name, origin story, specialty; per-agent configuration when the workspace has several.
+- Agent — the companion's profile: name, origin story, specialty; per-agent configuration when the workspace has several.
+This is also where you create a new agent or team.

-• General — runtime selection with both Claude Code and Codex set up from the app; working directory; performance (how many agent workers run in parallel — one worker per active thread, whatever the runtime: Claude, Codex, or local models; size it to the number of conversations you expect to run at once); context compression (two independent stages you can toggle — see Performance); global CLI install so your companion follows you into the terminal.
+- General — runtime selection with both Claude Code and Codex set up from the app; working directory; performance (how many agent workers run in parallel — one worker per active thread, whatever the runtime: Claude, Codex, or local models; size it to the number of conversations you expect to run at once); context compression (two independent stages you can toggle — see Performance); global CLI install so your companion follows you into the terminal; and — on Windows and Linux — the Close to tray toggle that decides whether closing the window minimizes to the system tray or quits.

-• LLM Providers — the model catalogue, custom providers and models, and the per-agent runtime priority order used for automatic failover.
+- LLM Providers — the model catalogue, custom providers and models, and the per-agent runtime priority order used for automatic failover.
+Priority choices follow your account across devices after restart while remaining usable offline.

 Status and usage